thegideonjohn/azure-zero-trust-architecture/README.md

 ## Step 8: The "Lockout" (Fixing Permissions to Add the Secret)

-This is where we prove our Zero-Trust model works.
-We have to fight our own security to add the password.
+This is  the part where we see proof of the Zero-Trust model working, but we have to fight our own security to add the password.

 1. Go to your new **`core-security-kv`** resource.
 2. On the left menu, click **Secrets**.
-You will see an error: **"You are unauthorized to view these contents."** This is expected!
+You will see an error: **"You are unauthorized to view these contents."** This is expected.
 3.  **Fix 1 (Identity):** Grant your user account permissions.
     * On the left menu, click **Access control (IAM)**.
     * Click **+ Add** -> **Add role assignment**.